 What happens if any of my reservations are not available?

 Be sure to show any of your booking receipts to the provider first of all and ask that they provide alternative accommodations for you.
-If additional issues occur, contact your Travel Experience Creator or supplier number provided on your travel documents.
+If additional issues occur, contact your Travel Advisors or supplier number provided on your travel documents.

 Since everything is done electronically these days, glitches do occur.
 Patience is easier said than done, but a required vital when it comes to traveling.